Are you locked out of your WordPress site because you’ve forgotten your password?

-Not being able to access your admin area because you’ve forgotten or lost your password or username can be very frustrating.
+Not being able to access your admin area because you can’t remember your password or username can be really frustrating.

-Fortunately, if you are a WordPress user, there is always a way to get back into your site.
+Fortunately, with WordPress, there is always a way to get back into your site.

-In this step-by-step tutorial for non-technical users, we show you how to recover a lost or forgotten password or username and get access to your website or blog.
-We’ll go as far as we can without getting into complicated technical areas, and then, if this still doesn’t help you, we’ll explain to you what your other options for recovering your password details are.
+In this step-by-step tutorial, you will learn the process of recovering a misplaced password or username and getting access to your blog or website.
+We’ll go as far as we can without getting into complicated technical areas, and then, if the information still doesn’t help you get back in, we’ll explain to you what other options are available for recovering your login details.

-Normally, if your username or password are entered incorrectly when attempting to login in WordPress, you will get an error message like the one below displayed on your browser …
+Normally, if you get your username and/or password incorrect when trying to access your WP dashboard, an error message like the one shown below will display on your login page …

-Your first clue, is that if you get the login username right but the password wrong, WordPress will actually tell you this …
+Here’s a clue: If you get the login username correct but the password wrong, WordPress will actually tell you this …

-For security purposes, don’t set up the username “admin”.
+For security purposes, avoid installing WordPress sites with the username “admin”.

-This is the default installation username for WordPress and one of the first areas of potential vulnerabilities hackers look for with WordPress sites.
+This is the default installation username for WordPress and one of the first things hackers will test with WordPress sites.

-If you need to change your username, see this tutorial: Changing Your WP Username From Admin
+If you need to change your username, see this tutorial: Changing Your Admin Username

-If you have forgotten or lost your password, but you know your username or email address, then click on the “Lost your password?” link in the error message …
+If you have lost or forgotten your password, but you do know your username or the email address you have registered with, then click on the “Lost your password?” link in the error message …

-You can also access the lost password area by clicking on the link below the login box …
+You can also access the lost password function by clicking on the link found below the login box …

-Alternatively, just type the following URL into your web browser (where “domain” is your domain name and “tld” is your domain extension, eg. “com”, “net”, “info”, etc.) …
+Alternatively, just type the following URL into your browser (where “domain” is your domain address and “tld” is your domain extension, eg. “com”, “net”, “org”, etc.) …

-Type in your username or email and click the Get New Password button …
+Enter your username or email address and click the Get New Password button …

-You will receive a system email with a password reset link.
+You will receive an email containing a password reset link.
 Click on the link to reset your password.

-Use a password generator tool to help you generate a strong password.
+Use a password generator tool to help you come up with strong passwords.

 You can use a free online password generator tool like PasswordsGenerator.net (shown below) …

-Or use a password management program like RoboForm, which is not only great for generating secure passwords, but also for storing and managing all your passwords …
+Or use a password management program like RoboForm, which is not only great for creating strong passwords, but also for storing and managing all your passwords …

-Use A Password Generator Tool If You Need Help Creating Strong Passwords
+Use A Password Generator Tool If You Need Help Creating Secure Passwords

 To learn more about password management software, see the tutorial below: